Ravikona-bit/Download-Archive-Sprinboot/README.md

 # Download-Archive-Sprinboot
-Dowload zip file in chunks using Spring StreamBodyResponse
+Dowload zip file in chunks using Spring StreamBodyResponse without storing in disk memeory as backend process.